 Pocket Casts: An example of a podcast app

 Let’s review Pocket Casts, an example of a podcast app.
 This innovative podcast app has a free version, moreover, there is a premium version.
 It offers the following features:

-- The app has a user-friendly user interface (UI), and it shows subscribed podcasts in a tile format.
+- The app has a user-friendly user interface (UI), and it shows subscribed podcast directories or episodes in a tile format.